 If you’re interested in joining Skylark’s The New Mentality group, email Fiona Lacey.

 The Youth Engagement Committee is a great opportunity for youth in our programs to have their voices heard and to affect real change within our agency.
 Youth meet with staff every other week to lend their thoughts to everything and anything that comes up.
-Each meeting includes an Open Table section, which gives youth the opportunity to share the important issues facing them today.
 And each year the group takes on a new project.

 Having this voice throughout the agency gives context to the work we do and ensures we’re serving youth the way they need to be served.